Andrelhu/Computational-Develecology/README.md

 - **Collectives:** All collectives are activated each month.
 Media collectives produce new cultural products, communities facilitate social interactions, and households manage member dynamics, including aging and new member creation.
 - **Market:** The market aggregates product consumption data, assigns advertisements, and updates records of consumption patterns and taste similarities.

-## Design Concepts

-### Basic Principles:
-Based on the Devecology framework, emphasizing the influence of different environmental systems on behavior and cultural trends.
-It simulates the complex interactions between individuals, social structures, and cultural markets.

-### Emergence:
-Formation of generational taste groups and evolution of cultural preferences over time.
-Tracks household dynamics and collective membership changes.

-### Adaptation:
-Individuals adapt their taste preferences based on product consumption and social interactions.
-Collectives adapt by rotating members and producing new products.

-### Objectives:
-Individual agents aim to maximize their cultural consumption and maintain social ties.
-Collectives aim to influence cultural trends, maintain membership, and produce popular cultural products.

-### Learning:
-Individuals learn by consuming products and adjusting tastes.
-Influences include social interactions and advertisements.

-### Prediction:
-The model does not incorporate explicit prediction mechanisms but allows for emergent prediction patterns through interactions.

-### Sensing:
-Agents perceive tastes and consumption patterns of social ties and advertised products in the market.

-### Interaction:
-Social interactions occur through ties, facilitated by collectives and influenced by market dynamics.

-### Stochasticity:
-Incorporates randomness in agent activation, social interactions, product consumption, and collective dynamics.

-### Collectives:
-Media firms, communities, and households shape cultural trends and facilitate social interactions.

-### Observation:
-Collects data on age distributions, consumption, social ties, household dynamics, and taste similarities.

-## Initialization

-The model initializes with parameters specifying the number of media collectives, communities, and individuals.
-Individuals are assigned random ages and initial social ties.
-Collectives are populated with members and set up to produce cultural products.
-Households are formed by grouping individuals based on age and dependency status.

-## Input Data

-The model can be calibrated using real-world data on U.S. demographics and the comic-book market, including age distributions, consumption patterns, and social network structures.
-Such data improve the realism and accuracy of the simulation outcomes.

 ## Submodels

 ### Consumption and Production Submodel: